 Long before European settlement, Barmup was an important campsite and place of shelter for the Menang Aboriginal people.
 In 1826 a government farm was established near the water course which fed the fledgling settlement.

 It was later purchased by the Government Resident Sir Richard Spencer and in the 1880s by Francis and Maude Bird.
-Grand when it was built, Strawberry Hill has been home to many but the house itself has only had two owners.
+Grand when it was built, Strawberry Hill has been home to many, but the house itself has only had two owners.

 General admission to the place helps us care for this special place and other heritage places that hold special stories of Western Australian history and heritage.